Isheka123/Customer-Data-Management/README.md

 ## Built With

-React - A JavaScript library for building user interfaces.
+-React - A JavaScript library for building user interfaces.
-Firebase - A cloud-based platform for building web applications.
+-Firebase - A cloud-based platform for building web applications.

 ## Contributing